deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/02-stable-diffusion.md

 DeepSquare integrates the neural network text-to-image model [Stable Diffusion](https://github.com/Stability-AI/stablediffusion).

-This guide presents how we designed and implmented the workflow to execute Stable Diffusion on the DeepSquare GRID.
+This guide presents how we designed and implmented the workflow to execute Stable Diffusion on the DeepSquare Grid.

 ## Design